How much is the sponsor licence fee in the UK in 2026?

 Share this post

-The sponsor licence fee varies depending on the type of licence and the size or charitable status of your UK-based organization.
-There are two primary types of licences:
+The sponsor licence fee depends on the type of licence and the size or charitable status of your organisation.
+There are two main types.

 Sponsor Licence Priority Service

-Assigning a certificate of sponsorship to a migrant worker incurs additional costs:
+Assigning a Certificate of Sponsorship to a worker adds a further fee:

 Immigration Skills Charge (ISC)

-The ISC applies to most Skilled Worker route employees.
-You do not have to pay the ISC if the worker is switching from a Student visa to a Skilled Worker visa inside the UK.
+The Immigration Skills Charge applies to most Skilled Worker hires and rose 32% on 16 December 2025.
+You do not pay it if the worker is switching from a Student visa inside the UK, or for workers on the Health and Care Worker visa.

 Try out the calculator for yourself